codr7/sharpl/README.md

 ## communication
 ### pipes
 Pipes are unbounded, thread safe communication channels.
-Pipes may be called without arguments to read and with an argument to write.
+Pipes may be called without arguments to read and with to write.

 ### ports
 Ports are bidirectional communication channels.
-Like pipes, ports may be called without arguments to read and with an argument to write.
+Like pipes, ports may be called without arguments to read and with to write.

 ### poll
 `poll` returns the first argument that's ready for reading.